5. Obfuscate the plugin

 obfuscateFlow=aggressive

-can tangle the control flow in the method, which complicates adding the hacking code.
+can tangle the control flow in the method, which complicates the addition of hacking code.

 encryptStringLiterals=enhanced

-- very important.
-Encrypts the string literals, which also masks reflection calls, hardcoded signatures, and certificates.
+is very important.
+It encrypts the string literals, which also masks reflection calls, hardcoded signatures, and certificates.

 methodParameterChanges=flowObfuscate

-- additional protection level complicating decryption of scrambled string literals.
-It creates additional dependencies and connections between classes, which results in the protection from getting the class from IntelliJ IDEA Community Edition (open source) and putting it to IntelliJ IDEA Ultimate Edition, expecting it to work.
+is an additional protection level that complicates the decryption of scrambled string literals.
+It creates additional dependencies and connections between classes, which results in protection against getting classes from IntelliJ IDEA Community Edition (open source) and putting it in IntelliJ IDEA Ultimate Edition, expecting them to work.

 obfuscateReferences=normal

-- it's important to configure this feature for some packages and classes.
-The meaning of this feature is as follows: if you are calling some method of an object from some package, let's say javax.security.*
+is important to configure for some packages and classes.
+If you are calling a method of an object from some package, let's say javax.security.*

-We surely recommend reading the full documentation to understand how it works.
-We believe that the plugins can use more aggressive obfuscation/scrambling than we do in IntelliJ IDEA as we have a lot of APIs we have to preserve on our side.
-Don't be shy about scrambling the code too much - it increases the protection a lot.
+We certainly recommend reading the full documentation to understand how obfuscation works.
+We believe that the plugins can use more aggressive obfuscation/scrambling than we do in IntelliJ IDEA, as we have a lot of APIs that we have to preserve on our side.
+Don't be shy about scrambling the code – it increases the protection a lot.

 ProGuard

-We have tried getting the same result with ProGuard (as it's free), and one of the major drawbacks would be the lack of Strings Obfuscation support (Zelix option encryptStringLiterals=enhanced
+We have tried getting the same result with ProGuard (as it's free), and one of the major drawbacks was the lack of String Obfuscation support (Zelix option encryptStringLiterals=enhanced

 ).
-Some users are complimenting ProGuard with additional paid string obfuscator (e.g. https://jfxstore.com/stringer/, see also this article.)
-By default, ProGuard is doing shrink
+Some users complement ProGuard with an additional paid string obfuscator (e.g. https://jfxstore.com/stringer/), see this article

 , optimize